earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

 }
 ~~~

 Here's the CURL request for the `DeleteCompany` handler function.
-Insert a company name in the specified field to run the CURL request effectively.
+Insert a company name in the specified field to run the CURL request effectively:

 ~~~{.bash caption=">_"}
     curl -X DELETE "http://localhost:8080/api/v1/<company_name>"